All Episodes

 It's going to come down at some more manageable level than now.

-I know you're hearing people, well, never gonna go back to three dollar gasoline.
+I know you're hearing people, well, never going to go back to $3 gasoline.

 Nobody knows.

-But at some point, these prices are going to come down, and when they start dropping, everybody's attitude's gonna go up.
+But at some point, these prices are going to come down.

 And things will level off and get back to more normal circumstances.

-My only, you know, my cynical nature is that all this stuff is gonna happen so close to the election, either before it or after it, uh, that people are gonna uh you know start attaching the fact that people waving magic wands to make it happen.
+My only, you know, my cynical nature is that all this stuff is going to happen so close to the election, either before it or after it, that people are going to start attaching the fact that people are waving magic wands to make it happen.

-But I am telling you this, and I say this with all honesty, and I know that it's it's uh sometimes hard for people to hear, but if you doubt me, don't.
+But I am telling you this, and I say this with all honesty, and I know that it's sometimes hard for people to hear, but if you doubt me, don't.

-And if you think they don't think that way, and they're out there talking about how hard it is for you and how much they relate and how much they feel for you, and how much they're gonna fix this, and they're gonna get even with the people to do this to you.
+And if you think they don't think that way, and they're out there talking about how hard it is for you and how much they relate and how much they feel for you and how much they're going to fix this, and they're going to get even with the people that do this to you.

 But they never do.